ocaml/dune/doc/foreign-code.rst

 Then, whenever you use the ``foo`` library, you will also be able to use C functions from ``libfoo``.
 Note that the argument of ``self_build_stubs_archive`` has to be the name of the library.
-If you put anything else it will be ignored, this is a bug in Dune.
+If you put anything else it will be ignored, this is a
+`known bug in Dune <https://github.com/ocaml/dune/issues/1393>`_.

 Limitations
 -----------